kswoll/ReactiveUI.Fody/Readme.md

     [Reactive]public string SearchId { get; set; }

 If a property is annotated with the `[Reactive]` attribute, the plugin will weave the boilerplate into your output based on the simple auto-property declaration you provide.

+##ObservableAsPropertyHelper Properties

 Similarly, in order to handle observable property helper properties, you must declare them like this:

     ObservableAsPropertyHelper<string> _PersonInfo;

-    public string PersonInfo {
+    public string PersonInfo
+    {
         get { return _PersonInfo.Value; }
     }